surajmitsel/surajmitsel/Cpp/read/Constructor.md

     return 0;
 }
 ```
-- Now when the above code is executed the default constructor is called at the time that the temprorary object of Test is pushed back in the vector.
+- Now when the above code is executed the default constructor is called at the time that the temporary object of Test is pushed back in the vector.
-- So in above code there is a serious performance overhead as temproray object Test is created first then its copied using copy constructor, which can be solve using move without performance overhead.
+- So in above code there is a serious performance overhead as temporary object Test is created first then its copied using copy constructor, which can be solve using move without performance overhead.
 So for a large number of push_back() statement better to use move constructor.

 ## explicit keyword for constructor ##
 - It tells compiler that a certain constructor many not be used to implicitly case an expression to its class Type.
 - The explicit keyword is an optional declaration for constructor that takes exactly `one argument`.
-- It only applys to single argument constructor since those are the constructor can be used in type casting.
+- It only applies to single argument constructor since those are the constructor can be used in type casting.

 ``` cpp
     class foo{